SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-08-24-remote-machine-debugging-with-windows-8.markdown

 - The device had to be tethered to the PC to deploy / debug
 - You could not do disconnected debugging using the device’s Wi-Fi/3G connections with it tethered

-Now enter Win 8 and they have taken the debug options up a notch building on the remote debugging features of VS pro and above by allowing you to install a client on the target machine and push your apps to it and debug them, all without a single wire (unless you count the power cord).&nbsp; Even better is this facility is also available in the express editions.
+Now enter Win 8 and they have taken the debug options up a notch building on the remote debugging features of VS pro and above by allowing you to install a client on the target machine and push your apps to it and debug them, all without a single wire (unless you count the power cord).
+Even better is this facility is also available in the express editions.

 * * *